anushribagal1808/machine-Learning/README.md

 # machine-Learning
-this project  is Credit  Card detection
+this project  is Credit  Card  Fraud detection

 Step 1: Importing necessary Libraries
 We begin by importing the necessary Python libraries: numpy, pandas, matplotlib and seaborn for data handling, visualization and model building.